 • Links from different page types

-Low-quality links can hurt DA.
+Low-quality links can drag down DA.

 Identify and handle: